 3. Start earning interest

-Because these are short-term goals, the stock market isn’t your best option in this scenario.
-Instead, consider opening a high-interest savings account for your short-term financial planning needs.
-Look for savings accounts at banks or financial institutions known for higher-than-average interest rates, advanced technology and exceptional customer service.
+Consider opening a high-interest savings account for your short-term financial planning needs.
+Look for savings accounts at banks or financial institutions known for higher-than-average interest rates, the option to bank online, and exceptional customer service.

 The sooner you put your money into a high-interest account, the better off you’ll be.